×

 When we asked people what advice they would give someone preparing to move to El Zonte, they said:

 "El Zonte is a small coastal town known for its surfing, so it's important to be comfortable with a laid-back, beach lifestyle.
 The official language is Spanish, so learning the language or at least basic phrases would be beneficial.
 The cost of living is relatively low compared to many Western countries, but it's important to budget for unexpected expenses.
 El Zonte is a popular destination for digital nomads due to the government's positive stance on cryptocurrencies.
 In fact, El Salvador is the first country in the world to accept Bitcoin as legal tender.
 However, it's still advisable to have access to other forms of currency.
 The local cuisine is a mix of Mayan, Spanish, and Pipil influences, with a focus on corn, beans, and seafood.
 It's important to note that the tap water is not safe to drink, so you'll need to buy bottled water.
 El Salvador has a tropical climate, with a wet and a dry season.
 It can get very hot and humid, so lightweight, breathable clothing is recommended.
 Healthcare facilities in El Salvador are not up to the standards of more developed countries.
 It's recommended to have comprehensive health insurance that covers medical evacuation.
 El Salvador has one of the highest crime rates in Latin America.
 While El Zonte is generally safer than larger cities, it's still important to take precautions, such as avoiding isolated areas at night and not displaying signs of wealth.
 Public transportation in El Salvador is not very reliable or safe.
 It's more common to travel by car, but be aware that road conditions can be poor and driving standards are different than in Western countries.
 El Salvador is in the Pacific Time Zone and does not observe daylight saving time.
 The country's electrical outlets are type A and B, the same as in the United States and Canada.
 Finally, it's important to respect the local culture and customs.
-Salvadorans are known for their hospitality and friendliness, but they also value modesty and politeness," said one expat in El Zonte.
+Salvadorans are known for their hospitality and friendliness, but they also value modesty and politeness," remarked one expat who made the move to El Zonte.

 What is a typical expat home or apartment like in El Zonte?

 "Expat homes or apartments in El Zonte, are typically located near the beach, offering stunning ocean views.
 They are often designed with a blend of modern and traditional Salvadoran architecture, featuring open floor plans to allow for natural light and air circulation.
 The homes usually have multiple bedrooms and bathrooms, a fully equipped kitchen, and a spacious living area.
 Many also include outdoor spaces like patios, balconies, or gardens, perfect for enjoying the tropical climate.
 Some properties even have private pools or access to shared community amenities.
 The homes are often furnished with a mix of local and imported furniture, and they may have air conditioning, although many rely on ceiling fans due to the coastal breeze.
 Security is a priority, so many homes are located within gated communities or have their own security measures in place.
-Despite being in a small beach town, many expat homes in El Zonte have modern conveniences such as high-speed internet, satellite TV, and modern appliances," said one expat in El Zonte.
+Despite being in a small beach town, many expat homes in El Zonte have modern conveniences such as high-speed internet, satellite TV, and modern appliances," remarked one expat in El Zonte, El Salvador.

 What is the average cost of housing in El Zonte?